A causal convolutional neural network for multi-subject motion modeling and generation: Our approach

-During training, we use Gaussian loss, foot contact loss, and smoothness loss to learn the network parameters (sec.~\ref{sec:training_loss}).
-Noises are added to the sampled training motion data such that the trained network is robust to the accumulated error in the motion synthesis and can produce high-quality, non-freezing motions.
-The slight foot sliding in the generated motion is removed by an inverse kinematic (IK) algorithm according to the predicted foot contact label by the CCNet.
-To ease the interactive control, we also train the proposed network to output the direction and velocity control signal for the next frame.
+We used Gaussian loss to encourage CCNet to output ground-truth motion with high probability, foot-contact loss to facilitate the removal of foot sliding in the generated motions, and smoothness loss to reduce jerkiness (see Section~\ref{sec:training_loss}).
+Noise is added to the sampled training motion data; thus, the network is robust to the accumulated error in the motion synthesis and can produce high-quality, non-freezing motions.
+The slight foot sliding in the generated motions was removed using an inverse kinematic (IK) algorithm based on the predicted foot-contact labels.